Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 2. Run make:
    - One can install the daemon in the default directory, i.e., `$HOME/bin`, and generate its documentation with the following command:
       ```bash
-      make docs
+      make QDMI_PATH=qdmi docs
       ```

-   - Optionally, you can specify the installation path and a directory where the build files can be written to.
+   - Besides the directory with the chosen Quantum Device Management Interface (QDMI), one may also specify the installation path, and a directory where the build files can be written to.
 Note that the equivalent command to the one above is:
       ```bash
       make INSTALL_PATH=$HOME QDMI_PATH=qdmi BUILD_DIR=build docs
       ```